rCLOSED CHURCHES WITHIN THE PRESENT

 Brief History:

-was first settled by John and Susanna Frey, who arrived here from Monroe County
+settled by John and Susanna Frey, who arrived here from Monroe County in

-residents dismantled their own homes and rebuilt them in Moscow – where some of
+dismantled their own homes and rebuilt them in Moscow – where some of them are

 cemetery, and the house of Charles and Rosie Schreck.
 It is said that the cemetery was the obstacle